assaff/msc-thesis/source/results.rst

 Recapitulating previous work by London et al., peptide-protein interactions are characterized by several features.
-They found that peptides usually bind within a large pocket in the receptor, and form a thick web of hydrogen bonds with the interface residues on the receptor side.
+The previous study found that peptides usually bind within a large pocket in the receptor, and form a network of hydrogen bonds with the interface residues on the receptor side.
 It was also noted that hot spot residues are responsible for the lion's share of interaction energy, using mostly non-polar interactions.